Plumeri Park – William & Mary Tribe

-There aren’t very many options offered, and they don’t bring enough hot items, so certain things sell out before the game is even half-over.
-Among these items are hot dogs and BBQ sandwiches, which are $3 and $4, respectively.
+There aren’t very many options offered, and they don’t bring enough hot items, so certain things sell out before the game is even half over, such as hot dogs and BBQ sandwiches, which are $3 and $4 respectively.
 They do have turkey burgers for $4 (which aren’t popular enough to sell out quickly), as well as pretzels and popcorn for $3, candy for $2, and chips for $1 – you can also get Blow Pops 3 for $1.
 A small selection of drinks is also offered, including Gatorade for $3, bottled water and soda (in cans) for $2, and coffee or hot cocoa for $1.

-If you are planning to stay the weekend, there is plenty to do in historic Williamsburg, Jamestown, and Yorktown, including Busch Gardens, for starters.
-There are also plenty of nice hotels on US Highway 60 very close to Plumeri Park, including Best Western, Holiday Inn, and many others.
+If you are planning to stay the weekend, there is plenty to in historic Williamsburg, Jamestown, and Yorktown, including Busch Gardens for starters.
+There are also plenty of nice hotels on highway 60 very close to Plumeri Park, including Best Western, Holiday Inn, and many others.

 Williamsburg is very easy to get to, about an hour east of Richmond on I-64.
 Plumeri Park itself is also easy to find, since it is located just off the main drag, which is an extension of the historic Colonial Parkway (where all the tourists are headed).
-Parking, while free, can be a bit problematic.
-However, there is a small lot next to the stadium, which is shared with some of the other sports venues.
-Even with meager attendance at a typical game, the lot is jam-packed with cars parked on the grass, on the side of the road, and lots of other places they probably aren’t supposed to be.
+Parking, while free, can be a bit problematic however – there is a small lot next to the stadium, which is shared with some of the other sports venues, and even with meager attendance at a typical game the lot is jam-packed, with cars parked on the grass, on the side of the road, and lots of other places they probably aren’t supposed to be.
 The parking surface is also a little run-down, with lots of potholes and gashes in the asphalt.

 There is an overflow lot across the street (which is just a grassy area), but for some games it isn’t open, and just sits empty.
 Bathrooms are easy to find though, and the park is easy to get around, with wide staircases in the center of and on both sides of the grandstand, in addition to a wide walkway at the top of the concourse.
 There is also an elevator, as well as special seating on the top deck for those with physical limitations.

 Tickets to William & Mary baseball games are $6 for bleacher seats (left or right section), and $7 for chair seating (center section) – seniors/military/faculty/staff get $1 off, and kids only pay $2.
-Parking is free, though, and concessions are cheap, so this is a good value for the money, especially if there are kids in your party.
-The park itself is nice and is worth seeing for the architecture, plus it is easy to get around and not too crowded.
+Parking is free though, and concessions are cheap, so a good value for the money, especially if there are kids in your party.
+The park itself is nice, and is worth seeing for the architecture, plus it is easy to get around, and not too crowded.
 The only real drawback is the parking difficulty.